Friday, August 11, 2017

 In 42, Marcus reminds us that there is nothing good or bad about change; it just is.

 In 43, Marcus returns to the universal theme.
 Creation, time - they flow like a river.
-No need to lament; rather embrace.
+No need to lament.
+Instead, we should embrace the change.

-In 44, Marcus continues the flow of time and change theme.
-Embrace the change; love it.
+In 44, Marcus continues by reflecting on the flow of time and change.
+Embrace the change and even love it.

-In 45, Marcus love the fate and the change of the universe.
+In 45, Marcus loves the fate and the change of the universe.
 It is all connected and rational.

 (see also Citadel p.
 66, 116-117, 141, 253)